haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 ##<a id="depmodels"> </a>The Deployment Models ##
 Windows Azure networking allows the deployment of isolated private clusters, the access of which can be restricted to attain fine grained network security.
 Since this article is about showing the Cassandra deployment at a fundamental level, we will not focus on the consistency level and the optimal storage design for throughput.
 Here is the list of networking requirements for our hypothetical cluster:

-- External systems can°Øt access Cassandra database from within or outside Azure
+- External systems can‚Äôt access Cassandra database from within or outside Azure
 - Cassandra cluster has to be behind a load balancer for thrift traffic
 - Deploy Cassandra nodes in two groups in each data center for an enhanced cluster availability
 - Lock down the cluster so that only application server farm has access to the database directly
 - No public networking endpoints other than SSH
 - Each Cassandra node needs a fixed internal IP address

 Cassandra can be deployed to a single Azure region or to multiple regions based on the distributed nature of the workload.
 Multi-region deployment model can be leveraged to serve end users closer to a particular geography through the same Cassandra infrastructure.
-Cassandra°Øs built-in node replication takes care of the synchronization of multi-master writes originating from multiple data centers and presents a consistent view of the data to applications.
+Cassandra‚Äôs built-in node replication takes care of the synchronization of multi-master writes originating from multiple data centers and presents a consistent view of the data to applications.
 Multi-region deployment can also help with the risk mitigation of the broader Azure service outages.
-Cassandra°Øs tunable consistency and replication topology will help in meeting diverse RPO needs of applications.
+Cassandra‚Äôs tunable consistency and replication topology will help in meeting diverse RPO needs of applications.

 ###<a id="oneregion"> </a>Single Region Deployment ###